janosh/blog/content/posts/2018-11-23-two-loop-hyperopt/two-loop-hyperopt.md

 from .cross_val import cross_val

-# iteration counter for the outer and inner minimization loop
+# iteration counter for the current outer and inner minimization loop
 iter_counts = [1, 1]